Simplified Core Web Vitals Reporting

 These are just a couple of examples, but you can see that reporting Core Web Vitals for your website don’t have to be complicated and don’t require a massive investment of time and brain power learning BigQuery.

-The Analytics Edge Core Add-in and Google Analytics Pro connector are free for 30 days without a credit card.
+The Analytics Edge Add-in and Google Analytics connector are free for 30 days without a credit card.
 Simple Excel report automation – time and cost effective for even the smallest business.